yudjee/BookShopRedux/README.md

 React-redux project.

 Functional: find book by author or title; sort by price and author name.
+Add book and delete from shop cart.

 Technologys: React, Redux, Axios, Lodash.